robfinch/Qupls/README.md

 Qupls4 will have 32 GPRs instead of 64.
 ### Historic Changes
-The most recent major change to the ISA was a switch back to fixed length instructions. r0 is now a general-purpose register except when used as a base or index register for an address calculation in which case the value zero is used.
+The most recent major change to the ISA was a switch back to fixed length instructions. r0 is now a completely general-purpose register. (r63 is specified to get a zero value for memory base / index registers).
 There should not be a signficant effect on the performance caused by reducing the number of registers.
 Micro-code has been removed.